On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Convergence Wall-clock Analysis

-\begin{remark} For digital SGD with the synchronous pipeline training, the convergence rate is given in \citep{bottou2018optimization}.
-We also provide the convergence analysis for SGD with asynchronous pipeline training on digital devices, detailed in Theorem \ref{theorem:ASGD-async-convergence-noncvx-linear} in the Appendix \ref{sec:digital-pipeline-SGD}.
-Unlike analog training, both synchronous and asynchronous pipeline training do not slow down digital SGD. \end{remark}
+\begin{remark} As a side product, we also provide an enhanced convergence analysis for SGD with asynchronous pipeline training on digital accelerators, detailed in \arxivjournal{Appendix \ref{sec:digital-pipeline-SGD}.}{the long version of this paper \cite{wu2025pipelineArxiv}.} Our analysis, based on a novel Lyapunov function, shows that asynchronous pipeline effects appear only in higher-order terms, which does not slow down digital SGD, and the analysis is tighter than \citep{xu2020acceleration}. \end{remark}